AndrewOfC/aep_rust_common/README.md

 A rust object that descends through yaml trees based on a 'path' syntax

 Code here is used in both [register_tool](https://github.com/AndrewOfC/register_tool) and [ucompleter](https://github.com/AndrewOfC/ucompleter).
-In a effort to avoid duplication and mantain consistency this repo was created.
+In an effort to avoid duplication and mantain consistency this repo was created.

 # Concepts